dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 ### ✅ Motivation

 In today's world of selfies and Instagram, we all take tons of photos on our phones, cameras, and other gadgets.

 But let's be real, it's easy for our photo collections to become a chaotic mess, making it impossible to find that one special memory.

 I’ve had gigabytes in my Google Photo filled with dark shots taken accidentally, overly exposed shots, blurry shots, and tons of duplicate shots.

-Let’s be honest, we all tap on the camera button multiple times to take burst shots in an attempt to capture the best look.
+For most of us what you see on Instagram vs what's *behind the scenes* are wildly different.

 {{< figure_resizing src="meme.png" caption="Me and my album." >}}

-Why photo organization is important
+I know, I know you'll there's no harm in keeping those extra selfies in your phone.
+But over time, these photos will just clutter your devices taking up valuable disk space.

+But consider these -
 - Disorganized photos make it difficult to find specific photos when you need them.
 - Photo organization saves time and energy when searching for specific photos.
 - Digital clutter can take up valuable storage space on your devices, which can slow down their performance.
 - A well-organized digital photo collection can be a source of pride and enjoyment.
 - It's easier to share organized photos with others through social media or physical photo albums or prints.

 Sorting through your photos and deleting unwanted photos can be a time-consuming task and nobody wants to spend hours doing just that.

 We’re busy people.
+Don't fret, that's what this blog is about.

-Don't fret, though!
-With a few easy-peasy steps, you can declutter your photo library and say goodbye to the headache of searching for your favorite pics.
-In this article, we'll show you how to tidy up your digital life by organizing your photo collection.
+In this post, I'll show you how to tidy up your digital life by organizing your photo collection and not spending an entire weekend.

-This blog will demonstrate how to use Fastup to effectively clean up your photo collection through programming.

 {{< notice tip >}}
-We will cover the following topics:

-- Identifying duplicate or nearly identical photos.
-- Grouping similar photos together and selectively deleting them.
+💫 Here's what you'll learn by the end -

+- How to identify duplicates in your photo album using Python code.
-- Filtering out photos that are too dark, too bright, or blurry.
+- How to filter out photos that are too dark, too bright, or blurry.
+- How to group similar looking shots together.

-📝 **NOTE**: All codes used in the post are on my [Github repo](https://github.com/dnth/clean-up-digital-life-fastdup-blogpost).
-Alternatively, you can [run this example in Colab](https://github.com/dnth/fastdup-manage-clean-curate-blogpost/blob/main/clean.ipynb).
+📝 **NOTE**: All codes used in the post are on my [Github repository](https://github.com/dnth/clean-up-digital-life-fastdup-blogpost).

 {{< /notice >}}

-If you have a messy photo collection, you can manually go through the images and remove them one by one.
-I've done that myself.

-But if you have thousands of them..
-It will take forever.
-And why do it manually when you can get a machine to do it for you?

-Enter 👇

 ### ⚡ Fastdup